 * Average rounded off amount of refund after deduction of processing charges.

 The customer has to indicate the seller that the goods are intended for exportation to a non-European country when buying the goods in Germany.
 The customer will then be issued with an exportation and customer certificate.

 Many shops have handed over tax refund matters to the Tax Free Shopping Service or Global Refund.
 In such cases you will receive a "tax-free check" instead of the export certificate.

 Immediately before your departure from the EU single market area, you have to present the exportation certificate or the tax-free check together with the purchased goods to the EU customs office, which marks the exported goods with the customs departure stamp.
 (You cannot obtain an EU customs stamp once you have left the EU single market area!).

-The customs counter is located in the arrival terminal.
+The customs counter is located at the arrival hall.

 If the shop in which you made your purchases offers Tax Free Shopping Service, you can also have the value added tax refund paid to you directly at the airport on your departure.
-The "ReiseBank" in the arrival terminal provides this service at Nuremberg airport.
+The "ReiseBank" at Check-in 2 provides this service at Nuremberg airport.

 Otherwise the export certificate must be sent to the shop in which the exported goods were purchased.
 You will then get your money back by bank transfer.